fkryan73/ND_MSBA/index.md

 ## Introduction

 Hello, my name is Kevin Ryan, and I am from southern New Jersey, right outside Philadelphia, PA.
-My journey in programming, data analysis, etc. started August 2020 when I began my Master's program in Buisness Analytics at the University of Notre Dame in Notre Dame, Indiana.
+My journey in programming, data analysis, visualization, etc. started in August 2020 when I began my Master's program in Buisness Analytics at the University of Notre Dame in Notre Dame, Indiana.
 My expected graduation date will be May 2021.

 I will be constantly updating this repository as I move throughout the program to highlight some of the completed coursework and projects that I feel confident in enough to publish.
 I hope all enjoy.